 We know that your attainment and demonstration of requisite competencies in targeted areas of interest help you to be career-ready: give you the edge.
 Wheaton's Funded Internship Program provides eligible students with at least one opportunity to apply their college experiences in the world of work.
 Through engagement with career advisors, you will gain access to a host of resources that will help you better understand the connections between your academic and career interests and provide the tools to help you to most effectively take advantage of Wheaton’s career resources.

-Each year, Wheaton awards more than $800,000 to eligible students undertaking unpaid internships, research and volunteer experiences in fields as diverse as global security, publishing, environmental sustainability, international business and diplomacy.
+Each year, Wheaton awards more than $800,000 to eligible students undertaking unpaid, internships, research, volunteer experiences in fields as diverse as global security, publishing, environmental sustainability, international business and diplomacy.
 With summer fellowship awards ranging from $3,000 to $5,000 and term-time career-exploration funding, you can dive into meaningful work starting your first year!

 Who will help me understand the Wheaton Funded Internship program?

 You can meet with any of the Career Advisors to ask questions and discuss your ideas.
 First-year students have a dedicated Career Advisor and a dedicated Career Peer Advisor (CPA) with whom they will interact through their FYS and a variety of workshops and information sessions.